 Fire Fighting Procedures: Keep people away.
-Isolate fire and deny unnecessary entry.
+Isolate fire and deny unnecessary entry..
 Stay upwind.
-Keep out of low areas where gases (fumes) can accumulate.
-Water may not be effective in extinguishing fire.
-Use water spray to cool fire exposed containers and fire affected zone until fire is out and danger of reignition has passed.
-Burning liquids may be extinguished by dilution with water.
+Keep out of low areas where gases (fumes) can accumulate..
+Water may not be effective in extinguishing fire..
+Use water spray to cool fire exposed containers and fire affected zone until fire is out and danger of reignition has passed..
+Burning liquids may be extinguished by dilution with water..
 Do not use direct water stream.
+May spread fire..

-May spread fire.
-Eliminate ignition sources.
-Move container from fire area if this is possible without hazard.
-Burning liquids may be moved by flushing with water to protect personnel and minimize property damage.
+Eliminate ignition sources..
+Move container from fire area if this is possible without hazard..
+Burning liquids may be moved by flushing with water to protect personnel and minimize property damage..
 Avoid accumulation of water.
-Product may be carried across water surface spreading fire or contacting an ignition source.
+Product may be carried across water surface spreading fire or contacting an ignition source..
+Contain fire water run-off if possible.
+Fire water run-off, if not contained, may cause environmental damage..
+Review the "Accidental Release Measures" and the "Ecological Information" sections of this (M)SDS..

-Special protective equipment for firefighters: Wear positive-pressure self-contained breathing apparatus (SCBA) and protective fire fighting clothing (includes fire fighting helmet, coat, trousers, boots, and gloves).
-If protective equipment is not available or not used, fight fire from a protected location or safe distance.
+Special protective equipment for firefighters: Wear positive-pressure self-contained breathing apparatus (SCBA) and protective fire fighting clothing (includes fire fighting helmet, coat, trousers, boots, and gloves)..
+Avoid contact with this material during fire fighting operations.
+If contact is likely, change to full chemical resistant fire fighting clothing with self-contained breathing apparatus.
+If this is not available, wear full chemical resistant clothing with self-contained breathing apparatus and fight fire from a remote location..
+For protective equipment in post-fire or non-fire clean-up situations, refer to the relevant sections..